Stress-Relievers You Can Carry in Your Purse

 A Coloring Book

-Humorist Loretta Laroche, author of, “Life is Short, Wear Your Party Pants,” favors the healthy distraction of channeling your anxious feelings into coloring a complex design.
-The judgmental PTA Moms should approve—the cupcakes may not be homemade, but the art is.
+Humorist Loretta Laroche, author of, “Life is Short, Wear Your Party Pants,” enjoys the healthy distraction of channeling anxious feelings into coloring a complex design (hello, inner artist!).
+This book features some of the prettiest ones we’ve seen.